We found 4 urologists who accept Guardian PPO near Brooklyn, NY.

 Clinical interests: Robotic Surgery

-Clinical interests: Incontinence, Circumcision, Erectile Dysfunction, Urologic Cancer, Kidney Cancer, Pelvic Problems, ...
+Clinical interests: Incontinence, Bladder Problems, Circumcision, Erectile Dysfunction, Genitourinary Cancer, Kidney Can ...
 (Read more)

 The specialty of urology focuses on the structures of the body that produce urine and remove it from the body, such as the kidneys, ureters, bladder, and urethra.
 Since related structures in men are responsible for both reproduction and the transportation of urine, urologists specialize in men’s sexual health in addition to disorders of the urinary tract.
 Urologists treat both men and women, as well as patients ranging in age from newborn to elderly.